astropy/astropy-APEs/APE21.rst

-* While we use infrastructure to automate backporting fixes to release branches, in practice the LTS branch diverges more and more from the main development branch and automated backports are more likely to fail as time goes on, requiring human effort to manually do the backports, which can sometimes be non-trivial.
+* While we use infrastructure to automate backporting fixes to release branches, in practice the LTS branch diverges more and more from the main development branch and automated backports are more likely to fail as time goes on, requiring human effort to manually perform the backports, which can sometimes be non-trivial.
-* Even once fixes are backported to the LTS branch, carrying out releases is not fully automated and requires manual steps, so having to do bugfix releases for both the latest release branch and LTS branch puts an extra burden on the core package release team.
+* Even once fixes are backported to the LTS branch, carrying out releases is not fully automated and requires manual steps, so having to do bugfix releases for both the latest release branch and LTS branch puts an additional burden on the core package release team.

 In addition, it is not clear that LTS releases are needed anymore - now that the